ueapy/pythoncourse2019/src/installation.md

 This should create a local copy of the course materials in the current directory.

 Windows-users, double check that it is cloned in the directory you want.

-### Option 2: Download ZIP file
-Download the materials as a [zip file](https://github.com/ueapy/pythoncourse2019-materials/archive/master.zip) and unpack it in a suitable directory, for example, in `Downloads` folder.

 ## 3. Create the environment